 The Boundless Love Project loves and cherishes our intersex and transgender siblings and wants to reflect that in the pronouns we use.

 What pronouns are left for you to use?

 Ideally, we prefer to use gender-neutral pronouns as they are most inclusive.
 Gender-neutral pronouns include: you, your, we, our, one, ones, they (both singular and plural), them, their, and so on.

-If we paraphrase Gandhi’s quote, using non-gendered pronouns, one possibility is for it to read, «All who harp on their woes, multiplies them manifold.» In this instance, the quote becomes inclusive to all people, while allowing the focus of the readers’ attention to be on the truth and meaning of his words.
+If we paraphrase Gandhi’s quote, using non-gendered pronouns, one possibility is for it to read, «All who harp on their woes, multiplies them manifold.» In this instance, the quote becomes inclusive to all people, while allowing the focus of the readers’ attention to be on the wisdom and meaning of his words.

-Unfortunately, just as “she or he” constructions can distract from the truth or be confusing to use, sometimes the gender-neutral pronouns can muddle the meaning so badly that again the truth gets lost in the confusion.
+Unfortunately, just as “she or he” constructions can distract from the truth or be confusing to use, sometimes the gender-neutral pronouns can muddle the meaning so badly that again the wisdom gets lost in the confusion.
 In those cases where clarity requires the use of a gendered pronoun, we will use a “universal she.”
-This is not because we believe women are better than men, but because historically and today our culture has devalued the female.
-Our use of the universal she, her, hers – which, in intention, refers to all people regardless of gender identity or expression – is our small way of showing female-bodied individuals and transgender people who identify as female that they are loved and cherished as equals.
+This is not because we believe women are better than men, but because historically and presently our culture has devalued the female.
+Our use of the universal she, her, hers – which, in intention, refers to all people regardless of gender identity or expression – is our small way of showing cis female individuals and transgender people who identify as female that they are loved and cherished as equals.

 What is “ze” and why do you use “they” as a singular pronoun?

 Many of us who are cisgender, become confused when confronted with transgender issues.
 We want to know why transgender people are the way they are.
 Given the societal challenges and discrimination that transgender people face, a more skillful question to ask ourselves is, “How can I make your life more wonderful?”